BtVS by Whedon and Mutant Enemy. Shadowrun RPG by FASA, WizKids, FanPro, Hare-Brained Schemes.

 Grimacing at the very faint hurt still emanating from his hand, he wrapped the iron medal in a cloth and walked away with it.

-Smedley the vampiric yeti-type being straight out of Native American myth calmly stepped out the front door of what had been his home and tossed the small, half-seen bit of fire over his shoulder.
+Smedley the vampiric yeti-type being with a rough counterpart in Native American myth calmly stepped out the front door of what had been his home and tossed the small, half-seen bit of fire over his shoulder.

 The building erupted into an immense fireball, yet he did not pause a second to enjoy the sight.